 Please bring a resume and headshot to auditions.
-We also take digital photographs of actors at auditions.
 Actors who are cast in a production should expect to hear back from nimbus within a week of auditions or call-backs.
 Call-backs are held for most productions. nimbus casting decisions are color blind, unless script needs stringently dictate otherwise.
 We encourage actors of all backgrounds to audition.

 Auditions are publicized on mnplaylist.org, and through our auditions email list.
 Actors interested in nimbus are strongly encouraged to sign up for this email list.
 Please note that we no longer use the Star-Tribune 550's.